hamed-shirbandi/MvcPagedList.Core/README.md

 # What is this ?

-Easily paging in Asp.net Mvc Core that get data as chunks from database
+Easily paging in  ASP.NET Core MVC that get data as chunks from database

 # Install via NuGet